Liu Yan (Shu Han): Downfall and execution

 Liu Yan was unable to keep his promise to fix his faults and curb drinking, his thinking becoming confused while Rafe De Crespigny muses Liu Yan may have become mentally unwell.
 In February or March 234, Liu Yan's wife, Lady Hu (胡氏), entered the palace to pay her respects to Empress Dowager Wu.
 For reasons unknown, the empress dowager ordered Lady Hu to remain in the palace.
 Lady Hu returned home after living in the palace for a month.

 As Lady Hu had a beautiful appearance, Liu Yan suspected that she had a secret affair with the emperor Liu Shan during that one month she stayed in the palace.
 He ordered 500 of his soldiers to beat her up, slapped her in the face with a shoe, and then divorced her and sent her back to her maiden family.

 Lady Hu reported Liu Yan to the authorities for his abusive behaviour.
 As a result, Liu Yan was arrested and thrown into prison.
 During this time, an official commented on the incident as follows: "Soldiers aren't meant to help someone beat up his wife.
 Shoes aren't meant to be used to hit someone in the face."
-Liu Yan was then executed and his body was abandoned in the streets; he was in his mid-fifties.
+Liu Yan was then executed and his body was abandoned in the streets.
 After the scandal, the Shu Han government put an end to the practice of allowing officials' wives and mothers to enter the palace at time of celebrations.

+In fiction

+In Cai Dongfan's Romance of the Later Han (后汉演义), the events leading to Liu Yan's death were cited as part of Liu Shan's misrule of Shu; the surnames of Liu and his wife Lady Hu were changed to "Hu" (胡) and "He" (贺) respectively.